 The ABTC is the largest tissue bank for wildlife research in the Southern Hemisphere.
 It contains nearly 125,000 samples of animal and plant samples collected from terrestrial and marine animals.
 The ABTC is managed by two staff in the Museum’s Evolutionary Biology Unit.

-The samples are carefully maintained by Collection Manager Leanne Wheaton to ensure their quality is suitable for detailed biological research using molecular genetic technologies.
+The samples are carefully managed to ensure their quality is suitable for detailed biological research using molecular genetic technologies.
 This involves determining the genetic profiles of samples, either indirectly from structural elements of cells and tissues (proteins), or directly from the primary genetic material of the cells (DNA and RNA).